dotdc/archlinux-installer/README.md

 ![screenshot](https://raw.githubusercontent.com/dotdc/media/main/archlinux-installer/archlinux-installer-screenshot.png "Archlinux-installer screenshot")

-I made this installer for my personnal use, feel free to fork and build your own.
+I made this installer for my personal use, feel free to fork and build your own.

 This installer will: